Commuting Schemes of Upper Triangular Matrices and Representation Homology: Introduction

 \subsection{Organisation of the paper}

-The paper contains three parts : In \Cref{Sec_CA}, we collect necessary algebra materials for the object and tools to analyse the geometry.
-In \Cref{Sec_RepH}, we briefly summarise the construction and basic properties of representation homology, and set up background for computations.
-In \Cref{Sec_Main}, we present our results in \Cref{Thm_UnipotnetGp} and \Cref{Thm_BorelGp}.
-In particular, with the help of Macaulay2, we can compute the representation homology $HR_*(\Sigma_g,U_n)$ for small $n$, implying a complete list of commuting varieties of unipotent groups, which are complete intersections.
+The paper consists of two main sections : In \Cref{Sec_Pre}, we collect necessary material about commuting schemes, and tools to analyse their geometry.
+We then briefly summarise the construction and basic properties of representation homology, and set up background for computations.
+In \Cref{Sec_Main}, we present our main results in \Cref{Thm_List}, and the main technical tools in \Cref{Proposition_UnipotnetGp} and \Cref{Proposition_BorelGp} with their proofs.
+In particular, with the help of \verb|Macaulay2| (\cite{M2}), we can compute the representation homology $HR_*(\Sigma_g,U_n)$ for small $n$, implying that for natural numbers $n\leq5$, $C(U_n)$ is a complete intersection.
+One might expect that this list of complete intersections goes further, however it is not true.
+As a counterexample, we prove \Cref{Proposition_U6NonCI}, which shows that $C(U_6)$ is not a complete intersection.